nkanderson/ECE510-challenges/challenge-9/README.md

 ### Hardware Execution Time

+The following estimations are related to Challenge 12.
+The HW / SW boundary was determined using the above profiling, and the results from interactive visualization with snakeviz.
+The snakeviz results indicated that the `matvec_mul` operation contributed significantly to the overall execution time.
+The encapsulating `step` function therefore is a good target, as it represents a slightly higher percentage of the overall execution time than the cumulative `matvec_mul` steps, and also provides a larger discrete functional block to implement in hardware, reducing the communication costs that would be associated with implementing *only* the `matvec_mul` in hardware.

-Estimating communication cost:
+Goals for estimating communication cost:
 - Get baseline for a protocol like PCIe or similar
 - Get estimate of amount of data that would be transferred to hardware
 - The above should provide a basic estimate of communication cost
 - From there, the existing software-only computational bottleneck minus the communication cost (round-trip) should represent a target execution time that the hardware should be faster than

+### Notes From ChatGPT Estimation

 For the `step` function, we can save on communication cost by saving the weights in SRAM.
 This should be estimated and considered as part of the whole hardware cost.

-A few specific points from discussion with ChatGPT:

 Chiplet optimizations that may improve data transfer efficiency:
 - Holds weights (W, U, b) locally in SRAM → no transfer needed